MultiversX-Builders/How-To/Multikey-Validation/README.md

 ...
 ```

-Then we will copy the allValidatorsKey.pem file into each node configuration folders:
+Then we will copy the allValidatorsKeys.pem file into each node configuration folders:

 ```bash
 cd ~/elrond-nodes